Electrician Apprenticeships Explained

 Once your apprenticeship is established you will receive classroom based training, you will also need to complete AM2 assessments (that takes place in a registered assessment centre) as well as a number of tasks that must be carried out in the work place and a portfolio of work that must be compiled to become fully qualified.
 The portfolio elements can be carried out either during or after your course.

-**Please note at present we offer the training for the City & Guilds 2365 Course and which is made up of classroom based training and similar to the knowledge units from a C&G 2357 apprenticeship.
+**Please note at present we also offer the training for the City & Guilds 2365 Course and which is made up of classroom based training and similar to the knowledge units from a C&G 2357 apprenticeship.
 This gives students the opportunity to break into the industry and then complete on site assessments as and when they are ready.
 Essentially you can do the 2365 first and then transfer into the C&G 2357 Apprenticeship once you have started working.

 Am I eligible for funding?